______________ in me!

 In the first, the person is telling Me how to perform and directing Me.
 In the second, they are just telling Me what they like without telling Me how to do it.

 Again, you don’t tell the interior designer how to design; that’s their job.

 You don’t need to tell Me how to be a Dominatrix; that’s My job.

 I have experience playing with people who are…

-I want everyone to feel that they’re safe to explore and express their identity and sexuality, regardless of whatever combination of the above they are!
+You can feel safe exploring and expressing your identity and sexuality, regardless of whatever combination of the above you are.